-There are a million sayings with respect to the eyes.
-“The eyes are windows to the soul.”
-“What the eye does not admire the heart does not desire.”
-“The eyes see everything but themselves.”
-“Beauty is in the eye of the beholder.”
+They say that “the eyes are the windows to the soul,” “what the eye does not admire, the heart does not desire,” and “beauty is in the eye of the beholder.”

-Rejuvenation of this area can be broken down into three main parts.
+Eye rejuvenation in this area can be broken down into three main parts:

-In my opinion, it is the quickest, easiest, and highest ROI thing you can do to look younger.
-Patients usually say that: “I can see more…”, “My eyes are more open and brighter…” “ I look more awake and less tired…”
+In my opinion, upper blepharoplasty is the quickest, easiest thing you can do to look younger.
+Patients usually say they can see more, their eyes are more open and brighter, and they look more awake than usual.

-The lower eyelid complex, in my opinion, is one of the most complicated areas to rejuvenate.
+The lower eyelid complex is, in my opinion, one of the most complicated areas to rejuvenate.
 Patients frequently come in with a complaint of eye bags.
 In the past, the solution was always to remove fat from the under-eye region.
-The problem with this methodology is that it frequently leaves patients looking hollow, which ages them more than rejuvenates them.
-The lower eyelid complex is not an area where there is 1 answer to all problems.
+The problem with this methodology is that it frequently leaves patients looking hollow, which ends up giving them more than rejuvenating them.
+The lower eyelid complex is not an area where there is one answer to all problems.
 Rejuvenation of this area usually involves a balance of fat resection, volume replenishment (filler or fat), and possible skin excision.

-For a detailed eye rejuvenation consultation, give us a call today!
+For a detailed eye rejuvenation consultation to find out what would work best for you, give us a call today!